5 Tips For Making Up After An Argument

 NON-VIOLENT COMMUNICATION

 Unless we've made conscious efforts to develop communication skills like active listening and non-violent communication, most of us don't have the skill set to deal with conflict in a healthy way.
-Instead, we start throwing all manner of stuff at each other.
-Bringing in old wounds and events, shouting blasphemies, playing the blame game, or giving each other the silent treatment.

 Developing good communication skills can prevent this from happening in the future.
 One book I found particularly helpful is Non-violent Communication: A Language of Life: Life-Changing Tools for Healthy Relationships by Marshall B. Rosenberg.